Devoteam presents the top 150 technologies to have in your radar in 2023 to stand out in the Cloud Native era.

 Data remains one of the main concerns for organisations as they realise that it is a sensitive material that cannot be effectively exploited without certain precautions being taken first.

-Many technologies featured in the TechRadar 2023, such as Dataiku, Informatica Data Platform, and Monte Carlo Data, demonstrate that publishers have taken into account the needs generated by assetization – the idea that to derive value from data, it is necessary to first treat it as a valuable asset.
+Many technologies featured in the TechRadar by Devoteam 2023, such as Dataiku, Informatica Data Platform, and Monte Carlo Data, demonstrate that publishers have taken into account the needs generated by assetization – the idea that to derive value from data, it is necessary to first treat it as a valuable asset.

 Facilitating data exploitation by business users remains a major concern, but many solutions now also focus on upstream data integration and preparation processes (DataOps, MLOps…), their industrialisation, and their automation through AI, such as Vertex AI and Azure Synapse Analytics.